Channels

 An Array of Message objects

-ChannelOptions, a plain JavaScript object, may optionally be specified when instancing a Channel, and this may be used to specify channel-specific options.
-The following attributes can be defined on the object:
+ChannelOptions, a Hash object, may optionally be specified when instancing a Channel, and this may be used to specify channel-specific options.
+The following key symbol values can be added to the Hash:

 ParameterDescriptionType

-cipherRequests encryption for this channel when not null, and specifies encryption-related parameters (such as algorithm, chaining mode, key length and key).
-See an exampleCipherParams or an options object containing at a minimum a key
+:cipherRequests encryption for this channel when not null, and specifies encryption-related parameters (such as algorithm, chaining mode, key length and key).
+See an exampleCipherParams or an options hash containing at a minimum a key

 A PaginatedResult is a type that represents a page of results for all message and presence history, stats and REST presence requests.
 The response from a Ably REST API paginated query is accompanied by metadata that indicates the relative queries available to the PaginatedResult object.